kamalim/kamalim.github.com/_posts/2013-05-02-how-to-create-you-own-vagrant-base-boxes.md

   This blog post about creating your own vagrant base boxes from an existing Virtual Box VM .Though the official vagrant site already speaks about creating linux base boxes, here are some basic steps and reqirement that will help you creating both windows and linux (ubuntu,centos) base boxes.
   This blogpost will include the steps that I used to create a ubuntu and a windows 7 base box in one of my personal projects.

-  So let us start with linux (Ubuntu 12.10 64 bit) base box creation:
+  So let us start with

+  ## Linux (Ubuntu 12.10 64 bit) base box creation:

    1.Create new machine in Virtual Box (<a href="https://www.virtualbox.org/wiki/Downloads">https://www.virtualbox.org/wiki/Downloads</a>)